SeleniumHQ/fluent-selenium/README.md

 The element disappearing in the page means that the fluent expression stops there.
-Also, disappear means that the locator used to find the element does not find it, thus the following does not mean that there's no span element, it just means that there is no span element with a class of "baz":
+Also, disappear means that the locator used to find the element does not find it.
+Thus the following does not mean that there's no span element, it just means that there is no span element with a class of "baz":

 ```java
 fwd.div(id("foo")).div(className("bar")).without(secs(5)).span(className("baz"));
 ```

-This will throw an exception **after** the elapsed time, if it still hasn't **disappeared** from the DOM.
+This will throw an exception **after** the elapsed time, if it still hasn't **disappeared** from the page's DOM.

 Selenium 1.0 had an API function isElementPresent.
 The 'without' functionality is akin to isElementNotPresent, or rather waitForElementToNotBePresent.